gplepage/gvar/doc/source/gvar.rst

 .. autofunction:: gvar.deriv(g, x)

-The following function creates an iterator that generates random arrays from the distribution defined by array (or dictionary) ``g`` of |GVar|\s.
+The following functions are used to generate random arrays or dictionaries from the distribution defined by array (or dictionary) ``g`` of |GVar|\s.
 The random numbers incorporate any correlations implied by the ``g``\s.

-.. autofunction:: gvar.raniter(g, n=None, svdcut=None)
+.. autofunction:: gvar.raniter(g, n=None, svdcut=1e-12)

+.. autofunction:: gvar.sample(g, svdcut=1e-12)

-.. autofunction:: gvar.bootstrap_iter(g, n=None, svdcut=None)
+.. autofunction:: gvar.bootstrap_iter(g, n=None, svdcut=1e-12)

+This function is used to seed the random number generator used by :mod:`gvar`:

 .. autofunction:: gvar.ranseed(a)